r-lib/xml2/README.md

   the biggest difference is that xml2 provides no way to modify an existing xml document or create a new one.

-* xml2 uses S3, not S4.
-Every function is generic, with methods for
-  documents, nodes and nodesets.
-This should mean you don't need to think about exactly what type of object you have, xml2 will just do the write thing.
+* xml2 has a very simple class hierarchy so don't need to think about exactly what type of object you have, xml2 will just do the right thing.